We have included this page so that our translate button can work on this important content

 All staff have received the appropriate level of training to be able to respond to sexual abuse and harassment incidents.

-‘Upskirting’ typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+‘Upskirting’ typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm.
 It is now a criminal offence.
 Staff will always act in the best interests of a child and follow usual safeguarding procedures.
+Additional information can be found at Upskirting: Know your rights.

 Consensual and non-consensual sharing of nudes and semi-nudes images and/or videos (sexting or nudes) https://www.gov.uk/government/publications/sharing-nudes-and-semi-nudes-advice-for-education-settings-working-with-children-and-young-people